-If you have all the debts in front of your eyes, it will grant permission to you to look for the bigger picture and are also fully aware of your debt.
-We have the software for debt reduction for these processes that will make our workload off.
+If you have all the debts in front of your eyes, it will grant permission to you to look for the bigger picture and are also aware of your full debt picture.
+We have the software for debt reduction for these processes that will make our workload lighter.
 Remember the list that you have made.
 Refer to the list when you clear out your bills.
 Update the list every month as the total amount of debt changes.
-And this is how you’ll get to know how to manage your debt during Christmas and New Year.
+Therefore, we will let you know how to manage your debt during Christmas and New Year.

 Paying off a debt of credit cards is the perfect category as credit cards have higher interest rates than any other debt.
 Among all of your credit cards, the one with the high-interest rate mostly prioritizes its repayment as it costs high.